DGMarkel/DGMarkel.github.io/_posts/2018-11-07-javascript_basics_hoisting_scope_and_context.markdown

 ---
 layout: post
 title:      "Javascript Basics: Hoisting, Scope, and Context"
-date:       2018-11-07 22:26:32 +0000
+date:       2018-11-07 17:26:33 -0500
 permalink:  javascript_basics_hoisting_scope_and_context
 ---

 Javascript engines initialize and execute code in seperate stages and read the code from top to bottom.
 In the first stage, declarations are saved to memory without being assigned values.
-They are undefined until the engines move to execution.
+They are undefined until the engine moves to execution.
 These declarations fall into four variable types:  undeclared, var, let, and const.

 Undeclared, var, and let variables can have their values reassigned, while const can only be assigned once.

-As of ES6, the most recent version of Javascript, programmers are advised to use only let and const, as they provide a greater degree of control over variable scope, which I'll describe below..
+As of ES6, the most recent version of Javascript, programmers are advised to use only let and const, as they provide a greater degree of control over variable scope, which I'll describe below.

 # Scope